 “Food through love, love through food."

-I began my formal horticulture studies with the Royal Horticultural Society and spent time with community gardens in London.
-I learnt under Martin Crawford at his food forest, one of the oldest forest gardens in England, qualifying in 2019 as a Permaculture Designer.
+I began my formal horticulture studies with the Royal Horticultural Society and spent time in community gardens while living on a canal boat in London, I am a qualified Permaculture Designer.

 “In a culture driven by overconsumption and waste, composting becomes an act of revolution”